coconutswallow/Guides/_help/index.md

 This is the editor that I have plugged into the back-end so that users can edit the pages directly without going through git-hub.

-The control console is here: https://decapbridge.com/dashboard/sites/edit?tab=manage&siteId=a9c3edd8-e3cd-4b70-89e3-adb5acdd7a8f
+The control console is here: [Decapbridge Console](https://decapbridge.com/dashboard/sites/edit?tab=manage&siteId=a9c3edd8-e3cd-4b70-89e3-adb5acdd7a8f)

 Right now it's all connected to the coconut site, which I am using the development site.
 At some point will need to re-point this to the main site.
 But let's make sure this works well first.